django-girls-switzerland/static-website-tutorial-english/chapter1/css.md

 If you look closer to the code that we wrote int our CSS file you will see that it looks similar to the image below.
 Except that we have used another color and another selector.
 Can you guess whet the css form the image does? \(If you want to try it out, you can type the code from the image into your CSS file right under what we have written earlier.
 Then save it and have a look at index.html in your browser.
 As \#333333 is a very dark grey that might be hard to distinguish from bleck, it might be a good idea to replace it with another colorcode to see what is going on.\)![](/assets/cssrule.png)Image from [https://www.girldevelopit.com/materials](https://www.girldevelopit.com/materials)

 So the thing we have written is called a CSS rule.
 To define the complete layout of your website you need a whole lot of those CSS rules.
 You can just write them one after the other in your CSS file.
 Each rule can have multiple declarations.
-Declarations are always of the form `Eigenschaft: Wert;` .
+Declarations are always of the form `property: value;` .

 We could for example change the CSS rule of the 'h1' selector we wrote earlier to: :